AI Dungeon Guidebook

 If the AI Instructions component hasn’t been added to a Scenario or Adventure, our default model instructions will always be used.

-Examples of Model Default Instructions
+Example Model Default Instructions

 Scenario Default